Ubivis/SkinMerger/README.md

 ## Future Enhancements

-- **Additional Races:**\
+- **Additional Races:**
-  New races can be added simply by extending `races.json` and updating the appropriate templates.
+  - New races can be added simply by extending `races.json` and updating the appropriate templates.
-- **Improved Detection Algorithms:**\
+- **Improved Detection Algorithms:**
-  Ongoing refinements to detection methods will enhance accuracy, particularly in distinguishing similar races.
+  - Ongoing refinements to detection methods will enhance accuracy, particularly in distinguishing similar races.
-- **Integration with Other APIs:**\
+- **Integration with Other APIs:**
-  Additional APIs could be integrated for a broader range of skin sources or to add more metadata.
+  - Additional APIs could be integrated for a broader range of skin sources or to add more metadata.

 ## Troubleshooting

-- **HTTP Errors:**\
+- **HTTP Errors:**
-  Ensure the API key in `config.properties` is valid and that you have internet connectivity.
+  - Ensure the API key in `config.properties` is valid and that you have internet connectivity.
+- **NameMC Issues:**
+  - NameMC scraping does not currently work well and may fail frequently.
-- **Missing Folders:**\
+- **Missing Folders:**
-  If the template directories are not created, check that the application has permission to write to the project directory.
+  - If the template directories are not created, check that the application has permission to write to the project directory.
-- **Detection Issues:**\
+- **Detection Issues:**
-  Adjust `races.json` to refine detection criteria.
+  - Adjust `races.json` to refine detection criteria.
 For example, increasing or decreasing points assigned to certain features can help improve categorization.